FUTURE INSTITUTE OF TECHNOLOGY

 Detailed study of hotel management including restaurant, food service, and convention management.

-Detailed study of tourism especially in Lebanon.
+Detailed study of tourism.
 The student will learn venues of encouraging tourism and providing the right means of supporting it.

 Detailed study on the operation of front desk including hospitality of guests, reservation procedures, cashiering and accounting, and managing housekeeping operations.